devspace-sh/devspace/docs/pages/configuration/reference.md

   namespace: ""                     # string   | Kubernetes namespace to run kaniko build pod in (Default: "" = deployment namespace)
   pullSecret: ""                    # string   | Mount this Kubernetes secret instead of creating one to authenticate to the registry (default: "")
 ```
-> It is recommended to use Docker for building images when using DevSpace.cloud.
+> It is recommended to use Docker for building images when using DevSpace Cloud.

 ### images[*].build.options
 ```yaml